 Each state has its own requirements and designations and may require you to form a PLLC in lieu of an LLC, depending on where you live and work.
-You'll need to research and work with the state you operate out of in order to determine which entity is best for and required of you.
+You'll need to research and work with the state you operate out of in order to determine which entity is best for you and required of you.

 Differences between LLC and PPLC